top of page

 Writer's pictureSteve E

-Ultralight Backpacking Essentials Worth The Money
+Ultralight Backpacking Checklist of Essentials that Are Worth the Money – and the Weight

 Backpacking in Jasper National Park: Alberta, CA - Photo Credit: Allison Edgerton

-I quickly identified the items not worth the pain.
-A light pack means a happy back, and thus a backpacking experience that is far more enjoyable.
-But learning what not to bring only gets you so far, the essential gear that you do bring with you needs to get lighter as well.
+Learning what not to bring only gets you so far, the essential gear that you do bring with you needs to get lighter as well.

 Unfortunately, when it comes to backpacking gear, ultralight almost always means ultra-expensive.
 But some key pieces of gear are worth the upfront investment.